dahmad/unnameddietproject/README.md

 <sup>1</sup> Note: I started this practice with the advent of COVID to minimize the time I spent in an enclosed, public space.
 It would have been nice to have had this tool then--getting the data I have now was a laborious process.
 While COVID may (hopefully) be on its way out, now that I have the data, I think it is worth continuing to use and update it.

 <sup>*</sup> I highlighted "create" and "generate," but obviously all CRUD operations will be supported.

 ---

+### Is this solution overkill for the problem?

+Absolutely yes, but who ever learned by "underkilling" a problem?
+My Google Sheets have worked for the past two years or so because they are extensible and easy to update.
+My recently-added Python scripts simply enhance the process.
+This project may offer a further enhancement.

+---
 ### Pie-in-the-sky future enhancements